It’s supposed to get up to to 92 degrees today. Time to make this soup again, and share it with new readers.

 Eat/ drink / sip your way down.
 If you want to fancy it up, scatter some minced herbs over the to, some sliced cukes in half-rounds.
 Bliss on a hot afternoon.

 The quality of the cukes is one element that can make or break this.
-You want unwaxed; preferably Persian or Euro, but any variety will do as long as you’ve tasted it and ascertained that it is sweet and fresh and crisp-crunchy, not bitter, and either seedless or young enough that the seeds are barely formed and tender.
+You want unwaxed; preferably Persian or Euro, but any variety will do as long as you’ve tasted it and ascertained that it is sweet, fresh, and crisp-crunchy, not bitter, and either seedless or young enough that the seeds are barely formed and tender.
 Generally, I leave part of the cuke unchunked, and dice it carefully, stirring it in at the end for texture.